reddvid/my-hugo-site/content/post/2021/02/tunein-update/index.md

 categories: ["Coding"]
 featuredimage: "/images/feat/rpn-tunein.png"
 comments: true
-images: ["/images/og/tunein.png"]
+ogimage: "/images/og/tunein.png"
 ---

 I updated the tune-in website for RPN.
 This post will detail the changes, what's new or removed, and how the update went.

 # MainPage and Mobile-First Design

 The main page remains got a few changes, starting with the font face and size.
-Before the update, the font family forced to check for <a href="https://www.marksimonson.com/fonts/view/proxima-nova" target="_blank">Proxima Nova</a> and fallback to Arial Nova or other <a href="https://en.wikipedia.org/wiki/Sans-serif" target="_blank">sans serif fonts.</a>
+Before the update, the font family forced to check for <a class="link" href="https://www.marksimonson.com/fonts/view/proxima-nova" target="_blank">Proxima Nova</a> and fallback to Arial Nova or other <a class="link" href="https://en.wikipedia.org/wiki/Sans-serif" target="_blank">sans serif fonts.</a>

-Then I cleaned up my CSS file to make the whole website <a href="https://medium.com/@Vincentxia77/what-is-mobile-first-design-why-its-important-how-to-make-it-7d3cf2e29d00" target="_blank">"mobile-first".</a>
+Then I cleaned up my CSS file to make the whole website <a class="link" href="https://medium.com/@Vincentxia77/what-is-mobile-first-design-why-its-important-how-to-make-it-7d3cf2e29d00" target="_blank">"mobile-first".</a>
 <br/>
 <br/>